Uses

 These are the pens in current use.

 - Lamy 2000 Makrolon F nib with Pilot Iroshizuku Shin-Kai blue-black ink.
-This pen holds a fair amount of ink, and I keep it filled and in use almost all the time.
+This pen holds a fair amount of ink, and I keep it filled and in use.
 This is the primary pen I use for long form writing.

 - Pilot Custom 74 in Teal with Pilot Iroshizuku Shin-ryoku.